PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 Note that for this to work, the agenda types for both presentations must be the same.

 #### Resetting the Visual Agenda image layout
-When the Visual Agenda is initially generated, the section images are laid out in a grid, which can then be rearranged to your liking.
+When the Visual Agenda is initially generated, the images corresponding to each section are laid out in a grid, which can then be rearranged to your liking.

-However, if you wish to reset the layout of the images, a simple trick is to delete all the section images in the template slide and clicking `Synchronize Agenda`.
-This causes the section images to be regenerated in a grid layout.
+However, if you wish to reset the layout of the images, a simple trick is to delete the images corresponding to each section in the template slide and clicking `Synchronize Agenda`.
+This causes the images to be regenerated in a grid layout.

 A similar effect can be achieved by regenerating the Visual Agenda.
 However, this causes the agenda to lose all of your other previous formatting as well.